codingpeasant/blocace/docs/README.md

 ]
 ```
 ### `async getPeers()`
-et the basic information of the alive peers known to node that the client currently talks to
+Get the basic information of the alive peers known to node that the client currently talks to

 Example:
 ```